Dipeshk98/project021-backend/README.md

 ```
 brew install java # Brew is only valid on Mac.
 Or, you can install it manually on the official Java website.

-# brew indicates some instruction to install Java, please follow them
+# At the end of installation, Brew indicates some instruction to install Java correctly, please follow them
 ```

 You also need to install a local dynamodb: